razak17/buffer-sticks.nvim/README.md

 **Navigate to buffers:**
 1. Call `BufferSticks.list({ action = "open" })` or `BufferSticks.jump()`
+2. Selection starts at the currently active buffer
+3. Use `Up`/`Down` arrows (configurable) to navigate through buffers
-2. Type the first character of the buffer you want to jump to
+4. Type the first character of the buffer you want to jump to
-3. If multiple buffers match, continue typing more characters
+5. If multiple buffers match, continue typing more characters
-4. Press `/` (configurable) to enter filter mode for fuzzy search
+6. Press `/` (configurable) to enter filter mode for fuzzy search
-5. Press `Ctrl-Q` (configurable) to close the current active buffer
+7. Press `Ctrl-Q` (configurable) to close the current active buffer
-6. Press `Esc` or `Ctrl-C` to cancel
+8. Press `Esc` or `Ctrl-C` to cancel

 **Close buffers:**
 1. Call `BufferSticks.list({ action = "close" })` or `BufferSticks.close()`
+2. Selection starts at the currently active buffer
+3. Use `Up`/`Down` arrows (configurable) to navigate through buffers
-2. Type the first character of the buffer you want to close
+4. Type the first character of the buffer you want to close
-3. If multiple buffers match, continue typing more characters
+5. If multiple buffers match, continue typing more characters
-4. Press `/` (configurable) to enter filter mode for fuzzy search
+6. Press `/` (configurable) to enter filter mode for fuzzy search
-5. Press `Ctrl-Q` (configurable) to close the current active buffer
+7. Press `Ctrl-Q` (configurable) to close the current active buffer
-6. Press `Esc` or `Ctrl-C` to cancel
+8. Press `Esc` or `Ctrl-C` to cancel

 **Filter mode:**
 1. While in list mode, press `/` (configurable) to enter filter mode
 2. Type to fuzzy search through buffers in real-time
 3. Use `Up`/`Down` arrows (configurable) to navigate filtered results
 4. Press `Enter` to select the highlighted buffer
-5. Press `Esc` to exit filter mode back to list mode
+5. Press `Esc` to exit filter mode back to list mode (previous selection is restored)

 **Custom action function (buffer picker):**
 1. Call `BufferSticks.list({ action = function(buffer, leave) ... end })`
+2. Selection starts at the currently active buffer
-2. Type the first character to select a buffer
+3. Use `Up`/`Down` arrows or type the first character to select a buffer
-3. If multiple buffers match, continue typing more characters
+4. If multiple buffers match, continue typing more characters
-4. When a match is found, your function is called with:
+5. When a match is found (by typing) or when you press `Enter` (with arrow selection), your function is called with:
    - `buffer`: The selected buffer info (with `id`, `name`, `label`, etc.)
    - `leave`: Function to call when you're done to exit list mode
-5. You control when to exit by calling `leave()`
+6. You control when to exit by calling `leave()`

 **Label Display Options:**
 - `label = { show = "always" }` - Always show buffer name labels